RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | assignToType| String| Possible values for type are 'file_version', 'file', 'folder', or 'user'

 ## Box.deletePolicyAssignment
 Sends a request to delete an existing policy assignment.
 Note that this is an asynchronous process - the policy assignment will not be fully deleted yet when the response comes back.
+Only Business Plus or Enterprise account.

 | Field       | Type  | Description
 |-------------|-------|----------